solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

 For approaches 1 to 4, the tutorial case is located at `solids4foam/tutorials/fluidSolidInteraction/3dTube`.
 The case can be run using the single `Allrun` script.
 Use `./Allrun` for approaches 1 and 2, `./Allrun sonicLiquidFluid` for approaches 3 and 4, and `./Allrun robin` for approach 5.
-The script update the case with links to the correct files to be used by each approach.
+The script updates the case with links to the correct files to be used by each approach.
 The acceleration algorithm, Aitken's or IQNILS, is specified in the `constant/fsiProperties` file.